 This review was brought to you by senior research analyst and seasoned gamer Austin Palmer.
 He gets in a lot of licks at home, but it is at the lab testing keyboards, headsets, and monitors that he stacks up the hours.
 Assisting Austin is Senior Review Editor Nick Miley, who has been researching and testing consumer products ranging from kitchen appliances to computer peripherals for nearly a decade.
 He and Austin have worked hand in glove on several computer game-related reviews over the past few years.

 Analysis and Test Results

-The Logitech G440 (13 ⅜" x 11") came next in our rankings.
-This pad isn't as long as the other hard pads, but it doesn't have a cable hub that you can run into.
-Just behind the G440, we have the Cooler Master MP510 (12 ½" x 10 ⅝") and the SteelSeries QcK (12 ½" x 10 ½").
+Next, we have the Blade Hawks BX04 at 30-1/4 inches by 11-7/8 inches when using a TKL keyboard.
+The Logitech G440 (13-3/8 inches by 11 inches) comes in after the BX04's rankings.
+This pad isn't as long as the other hard pads, but it doesn't include a cable hub for you to run into.
+Just behind the G440, was the Cooler Master MP511 (12-1/2 inches by 10-5/8 inches) and the SteelSeries QcK (12-1/2 inches by 10-1/2 inches).
 They aren't as long as the RGB hard pads, but, like the G440, you don't have to worry about a cable hub.

 Lastly, we have the Razer Firefly V2 (14 inches by 10 inches), the Corsair MM800 RGB Polaris (13-7/8 inches by 10 inches), and the Blade Hawks BX04 with a ten-key keyboard.
 Each pad offers approximately the same surface area, but the two hard pads can be moved away from your gaming keyboard to give your hand more space.